-During his physical and induction, Charles was informed that he and Frank Goldstein, another draftee, were being sent to Camp Grant immediately.
+During his physical and induction, Charles was informed that he and Frank Goldstein, another draftee, were being sent to Camp Grant, Illinois, immediately.
 At Camp Grant, the two men learned that they were being assigned to Company B, 192nd Tank Battalion.
 This was the same tank company that had left the armory they had been given their physicals in.
 The reason for this move was that both men were radio enthusiasts and the company needed men who knew how to repair their radio equipment.
 They had also signed an agreement that if they entered the Army, they would be assigned to a Illinois National Guard unit.

 Most of the members of B Company were assigned to Barracks 53.
 The bunks were set up along the walls and alternated so that the head of one bunk was next to the foot of another bunk allowing for more bunks to be placed in the least amount of space.
 The one problem they had was that the barracks had four, two-way speakers in it.
 One speaker was in the main room of each floor of the barracks, one was in the sergeant’s office, and one was in the Lt.
 Donald Hanes’ office.
 Since by flipping a switch the speaker became a microphone, the men watched what they said.